Braving the Wilderness explores belonging, human connection and self-worth.

 If you have had a similar feeling of rejection from your own family, I recommend the book Will I Be Ever be Good Enough.
 It goes much more in depth and it will help understand the deep seated reasons of perfectionism and/or self-destructive behavior stemming from a lack of love and acceptance

 But Brene’s drinking problems and co-dependent relationships were only the symptoms of her internal wounds.

 And she only overcame them when she addressed and tackled her emotional wounds.

 How We Can Feel Like We Don’t Belong

-There are many ways in which we can feel like we don’t belong.
+There are many ways in which people can feel like they don’t belong.

 True Belonging Means Belonging to Yourself

 True belonging happens when you stop trying to gain the acceptance of others.

 Fitting in means that you change yourself to be like the group you want to be part of.

 When that happens, you won’t be experiencing real connection because you don’t show up being true to yourself.